For Abigale Hawkins, music and service have always been intertwined. Performing has been her way of giving back to her community.

 As a member of her church’s youth choir growing up, she performed at homeless shelters and even sang alongside a choir at a women’s prison.

-“I’ve always had music and service in my life, and I really wanted to make sure that I was using my gift and my talents to give back,” said Hawkins, a Carolina senior double majoring in business administration and music.
+“I’ve always had music and service in my life, and I really wanted to make sure that I was using my gift and my talents to give back,” said Hawkins ’22, a Tar Heel who double majored in business administration and music.
 “When I got to college, I didn’t want to stop using music and service together.”

 Hawkins found her way to combine those passions when she came across a table for Musical Empowerment at FallFest during her first semester.
 The student group organizes and hosts free music lessons for children in the Chapel Hill and Carrboro community.

 Now the co-president of the organization, Hawkins helps lead the organization of 130 Tar Heels who teach and mentor 130 local students every week.

 Learn more about Music Empowerment and its work in the community from Hawkins below